 Hands-on activities with every lesson help students continuously process information, whether they’re creating skits, making posters, or “interviewing” historical figures.

-Ed: Your Friend in Learning® is a system that personalizes the classroom experience, helping teachers create assignments and survey performance with ease while engaging students with intuitive content pathways.
+Ed, the HMH learning platform is a system that personalizes the classroom experience, helping teachers create assignments and survey performance with ease while engaging students with intuitive content pathways.

 Easy access to HMH In The News and HMHfyi gives students a taste of history in the making, with articles for all reading levels, videos, and resources.

 Digital magazines include content and audio in both Spanish and English, encouraging all students to dive into material more fully.